-In 2016, with sluggish housing market growth, a reduction in residential properties construction projects, as well as enterprises decreasing their demand for launching new stores and expanding plants, the total floor of construction licenses decreased by 19.51% year on year (Chart 2.46), with residential properties decreasing by 27.25%.
+In 2016, with sluggish housing market growth, in residential reduction properties а construction projects, as well as enterprises decreasing their demand for launching new stores and expanding plants, the total floor licenses of construction space issued decreased by 19.51% year on year (Chart 2.46), with residential properties decreasing by 27.25%.
 In 2017 Q1, the annual growth rate of the total floor space of construction licenses issued turned to positive growth of 9.98%, mainly driven by a rise in the demand for expanding offices and plants as well as a lower base period in the previous year;

-Chart 2.46 Annual growth rates of floor space of construction, commencement, and usage licenses issued however, the floor space of construction licenses issued for residential properties still decreased by 5.20%.
+however, the floor space of construction licenses issued for residential properties still decreased by 5.20%.